Cartan Actions of Higher Rank Abelian Groups and their Classification: Finite returns: Constructing a rank one factor

-For simplicity of writing, we let $r' = 1,\theta$ or $r' = \infty$ depending on whether $r = 2$ or $r = \infty$.
-To see that $W^H_N$ has the structure of a $C^{r'}$ foliation, we claim it suffices to show that the map $f$ is a $C^{r'}$ submersion.
+To see that $W^H_N$ has the structure of a $C^{r}$ foliation, we claim it suffices to show that the map $f$ is a $C^{r}$ submersion.
 Indeed, in this case one can see that since the chosen path connecting points of $B(x,\delta)$ to $M^\alpha(p)$ varies continuously, the $\delta_0$ of Lemma \ref{lem:WH-localmanifold} can be chosen uniformly in a neighborhood of $x$.
 Therefore, in a sufficiently small neighborhood of $x$, if $f$ is a $C^{r '}$ submersion, the preimages $f^{-1}(y')$ form a foliation, which we have just shown are the local leaves of $W^H_N(y)$ by Lemma \ref{lem:WH-localmanifold}.